The Counting of the Omer

 Day 22 Meditation:

-Netzach (Persistance to Overcome and be Victorious) with Chesed (Loving-kindness)
+Today on day 22 of counting the Omer up to Shavu’ot we meditate on how Netzach (Persistance to Overcome and be Victorious) correlates with Chesed (Loving-kindness)

 For anything to endure it needs to be loved.
 A neutral or indifferent attitude will reflect in a marginal commitment.
 If you have difficulty making commitments, examine how much you love and enjoy the object that requires your commitment.
 Do I love my work?
 My family?
 My choices?
 For endurance to be effective it needs to be caring and loving.
 Does my endurance cause me to be, or seem to be, inflexible?
 Does my drive and determination cause me to be controlling?
 Am I too demanding?
 Do others (my employees, friends, children) cooperate with me out of the sheer force of my will and drive, or out of love?